dacort/forklift/README.md

 1. `s3://bucket/click/2021-02-18.json`
 2. `s3://bucket/login/2021-02-18.json`

+### Default behavior

+Note that the default behavior of `forklift` is to simply echo whatever is passed to it to stdout.
+This is partially because I build `forklift` into another project, as noted in the section below.

 ## Advanced Usage

 Again, while not terribly interesting as a standalone CLI, where this becomes particularly useful is with `cargo-crates`.
 This is a sample project that makes it easy to captial-e Extract data from third-party services without having to be a data engineering wizard.